eclipse-iofog/iofog.org/content/documentation/1.0.0/tutorial/create-your-first-microservice-javascript.md

 </aside>

 ## Putting Them Together
+We're ready to start writing some code!
+Fire up your [favorite editor](https://vim-adventures.com/) and open (or create) the `index.js` file we set as our `package.json` "main".
+This is where we'll place all our code.

-Let's review our goals for our moving average microservice:
+Before we begin, let's review our goals for our moving average microservice:

   1. Window size should be configurable
   2. Take input from another microservice